AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 ### Pull Requests

-There is a [Travis YAML](.github\workflows\build.yml) file which the Travis CI system in GitHub uses to build and test a Pull Request.
+There is a [GitHub Action](.github\workflows\build.yml) file which the CI system in GitHub uses to build and test a Pull Request.

 **NOTE:** Please update the dependencies in this file if you have changed the versions of: